-Bifocal lenses or contact lenses was the first ever successful lenses designed for correcting near and far vision alike.
+Bifocal lenses or contact lenses were the first ever successful lenses designed for correcting near and far vision alike.
 Ever since its foray, it has successfully replaced the need to put on two pairs of eyeglasses.
 Now the question is who should wear bifocal lenses?
 Before knowing the answer, it is good to know a little more about bifocal lenses.
 As mentioned earlier bifocal lenses help to correct two areas of vision-distant and near.
 It means the upper part is for viewing objects that are at a distance or far away and the lower portion is for viewing objects that are closer and near.

 Bifocal Lens and its Varied Shapes

-Bifocals come in varied shapes including,
+Bifocals come in varied shapes including:

 - Complete Round Segment

 - Half-moon also known as D segment, flat top, and straight top

 - Full Bottom Half or the Franklin Style

 - Narrow Rectangular Segment

 Along with bifocals lenses and frames, bifocal contact lenses are also quite in demand these days.
 It is categorized into two varieties – simultaneous and translating with each having multiple designs.

 - Simultaneous Bifocal Lens – This will help one to view objects both near and at a distance simultaneously.
 And that is the reason many people use the lenses.
 The simultaneous bifocal lens further comes under two basic designs namely aspheric and concentric.